Electromagnetic energy calibration of the SoLid detector with horizontal muons: Absolute calibration

-The results of the relative calibration must be complemented by the absolute energy scale.
-This is a factor that converts the energy measurement from units provided by the electronics (ADC) to physics units (MeV).
-One possibility of determining it consists of using the energy-loss distribution from the cosmic horizontal muon.
-Since the relative calibration provides equalised responses from all the individual detection units, it is sufficient to compute a single conversion factor instead of proceeding cube-by-cube.
-All the energy loss values are therefore gathered in a single distribution, to which the Landau function convoluted with the Gaussian is fit.
-The most probable value of Landau gives the reference value in ADC units \footnote{technically in pixel avalanches, or PA, but since the gain is equalised for all the fibres, the conversion factor from PA to ADC is known}.
+One possibility of determining the absolute energy scale consists of using the energy-loss distribution from the cosmic horizontal muon.
+The energy loss values for all the detection cells are gathered in a single distribution to which the Landau function convoluted with the Gaussian is fit.
+The most probable value of Landau gives the reference value in ADC units \footnote{Technically in pixel avalanches, or PA, but since the gain is equalised for all the fibres, the conversion factor from PA to ADC is known.}.
 The value in MeV is obtained from a dedicated \textsc{Geant4} simulation.
 It includes the full-scale detector geometry that is combined with the CRY engine~\cite{cry} to simulate muons.
 All energy loss values obtained from the simulation are also combined in a single distribution.
 The ratio between the most probable values extracted from two fits defines the absolute energy scale.

-Figure~\ref{fig:dedx_scrutiny} shows the distributions of the energy losses values obtained with muons in three different energy regimes (0.5, 5, and 50~GeV).
+Figure~\ref{fig:dedx_scrutiny} shows the distributions of the energy loss values obtained with muons in three different energy regimes (0.5, 5, and 50~GeV).
 Variations in the average response are at the level of 10\%.
 This provides the fundamental limit to the precision of this method.
 Any improvement would require a more accurate knowledge of the energy distribution of horizontal muons.